oschre7741/LOZ_Shooter/README.md

 # LOZ Shooter Game

-## Start Game:
-press kp enter
+Hyrule has been taken over by the evil Ganondorf.
+You are the chosen hero and must save Hyrule by finding the Triforce.
+Shoot the Keese to win the Triforce and save Hyrule from Ganondorf's evil reign.

-## How To Play:
+## How to Play:
-left and right arrow keys to move

-space to shoot
+To start the game, press the keypad enter.
+Once the game starts, use the left and right arrow keys to move side to side and press space to shoot the Keese and Octorok.

-X to quit

-R to restart

-You have 10 hp, once you run out the game ends

-If you are hit by a mob, the game ends

-## To Win:
+The Keese are worth 100 points each, and each level more spawn.
+There are three types of Keese, but they are all worth 100 points and are killed in one hit.
+They drop bombs, which take 1 health point if you get hit.
+If you are hit by any of the Keese, you instantly die and loose the game.

+The Octorok is a special enemy.
+It is worth 1000 points, but moves a lot faster and only shows up once each level.
+You don't take damage if hit by the Octorok.

-Beat all 3 levels to win the Triforce
+Once you beat all 3 levels of the game, you win the Triforce and save Hyrule.

+To quit the game, press the X key.

+To restart the game, press the R key.